 Example 1 – Liable contractor payments

-An ex-employee has returned as a sales consultant and continues to provide services to the business it ordinarily needs, this time under the guise of a company.
+In this example, an ex-employee has returned to the company as a sales consultant and continues to provide services to the business it ordinarily needs, this time under the guise of a company.

-The ex-employee works three days per week, 144 days in the financial year, and invoices the company for their hours including GST.
+The ex-employee works three days per week, for a total of 144 days in the financial year, and invoices the company for their hours including GST.

-In this circumstance, the contract will not satisfy the 180 day exemption as the services provided by the ex-employee are ordinarily required by the business, that is, sales are integral to the function of any business.
+In circumstances such as the one shown in this example, the contract will not satisfy the 180 day exemption as the services provided by the ex-employee are ordinarily required by the business; that is, sales are integral to the function of any business.

 Example 2 – Exempt contractor payments